 Most social media platforms either have in built time saving tools or apps you can use to help you.
 Did you know that you can schedule tweets or blogs to appear at chosen times, so you can build up a quick reserve of items to automatically post at times when you know you will be busy (marking exams, on holiday etc).
 Twitter has an advanced search which can help you to track down people & conversations.
 You can also create specific lists within Twitter so you can easily see what is being said on a particular topic.

 Be sure to familiarise yourself with Edinburgh Napier University policies on Social Media use.
-Including the Social Media Usage Policy, Social media best practice guidelines, and the Information Services guidance on staying safe on social network sites.
+Including the Social Media Usage Policy, Social media best practice guidelines, and help from Marketing and Communications.

 Blogging about your research is increasingly seen as standard practice.
 If you haven’t done it before it can seem a daunting task.
 Look at the blogs of other researchers you know (and ask them for tips), think about what works and just as importantly what doesn’t work.

 Some people blog about their research and their daily life intertwined, some chose a more formal, structured style.
 To write something interesting and successful you need to be comfortable doing it.
 If you love photography, use photos in your blog; if you are a visual learner then use infographs; if you don’t like writing or are nervous, start off with short blog posts.
 It’s worth saying again, you need to think about the audience you want to read your blog.
 If you want to engage with companies then maybe a photo of your dog reading your research paper isn’t the right tone, but for a group of school children it might be a fun way to engage them.